 The web site of the Legal Office of the Food and Agriculture Organization (FAO) of the United Nations provides access to FAO basic texts and to several databases of treaties, laws and regulations, including: FAOLEX covering food, agriculture and renewable natural resources; FISHLEX covering foreign fishing in coastal waters; and WATERLEX covering the management of rivers, lakes and other water resources which are on national boundaries.There is also full text, with status information, of treaties deposited with the FAO, and a range of publications including the whole series to date of FAO Legal Papers Online.

 The Food Standards Agency (FSA) is a non-ministerial government department created in 2000 to protect public health and consumer interests in relation to food.
-Information and guidance on food law and regulation in the UK is to be found principally in the site’s “Business & Industry” and “Enforcement & Regulation” sections.
+Information and guidance on food law and regulation in the UK can be found in the “Business Guidance” section, and legislation and codes of practice can be found via the link to “Key Regulation” on the “About Us” page.

 This site provides an extensive collection of information and links relating to UK, European and international food law.
 It is maintained by Dr David Jukes of the University of Reading School of Food and Nutritional Sciences.